valence-corp/sprite/docs/_tutorials/4_transactions.md

 #### Why?

 Some libaries offer a higher level of abstraction over the transaction process.
-They will sometimes create new instances of the client tied to a single transaction.
-This might work, but likely scales poorly as the volume of CRUD operations increases.
-Sprite is opinionated that transactions are dictated by the way the developer writes code instead of convenience methods.
-This allows for greater control and flexibility, while keeping resource consumption to minimum.
+Often this involves creating a new instances of the client tied to a single transaction.
+This is a nice developer experience, but likely scales poorly as the volume of CRUD operations increases.
+Sprite holds the opinion that transactions be orchestrated by the developer instead of convenience methods.
+This allows for greater control and flexibility, while keeping resource consumption to a minimum.

 #### Conclusion

 In this tutorial, we demonstrated how to work with transactions in Sprite.
-We covered manual transactions, transaction helpers, and the reasoning behind manually coding transactions.
+We covered manual transactions, transaction helpers, and the reasoning behind manually orchestrating transactions.

 #### What's Next?